Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-The concept of the electroweak {\em pseudo-observables} was essential in the final analysis of the LEP1 data of ref.~\cite {ALEPH:2005ab}.
-Electroweak pseudo-observables, EWPOs, were instrumental in (a) combining data from four LEP collaboration and SLD experiments and (b) organizing conveniently the procedure of fitting the Standard Model to experimental data.
-The EWPOs used in the final analysis of LEP data~\cite {ALEPH:2005ab} near Z resonance were defined and thoroughly tested in ref.~\cite{Bardin:1999gt}.
-Both works have exploited ZFITTER~\cite{Arbuzov:2005ma} and TOPAZ0~\cite{Montagna:1993ai,Montagna:1995ja} programs.
+The concept of the electroweak {\em pseudo-observables} was essential in the final analysis of the LEP1 data of Ref.~\cite {ALEPH:2005ab}.
+Electroweak pseudo-observables (EWPOs) were instrumental in (a) combining data from four LEP collaboration and SLD experiments and (b) conveniently organizing the procedure of fitting the Standard Model to experimental data.
+The EWPOs used in the final analysis of the LEP data~\cite {ALEPH:2005ab} near Z resonance were defined and thoroughly tested in Ref.~\cite{Bardin:1999gt}.
+Both works exploited ZFITTER~\cite{Arbuzov:2005ma} and TOPAZ0~\cite{Montagna:1993ai,Montagna:1995ja} programs.

-The effects of QED in data, even if large, are in principle perfectly calculable with arbitrary precision.
-Once they are removed, the remaining EWPOs of LEP include smaller pure electroweak corrections and possibly signals of a New Physics beyond the SM (BSM).
-The procedure of removing deformation of the data by QED effects, commonly referred as {\em QED deconvolution} \footnote{"Deconvolution" name is not quite adequate -- operationally it is just fitting procedure, but is it is kept for historical reasons.} is essential part of the definition/construction of the EWPOs.
-Separating QED part from the higher order EW part consistently and systematically is an important and delicate issue, especially at higher orders, and we shall come back to it later on.
+The effects of QED on data, even if large, are, in principle, perfectly calculable with arbitrary precision.
+Once they are removed, the remaining EWPOs of the LEP include smaller pure electroweak corrections and possibly signals of a new physics beyond the Standard Model (BSM).
+The procedure of removing deformation of the data by QED effects, commonly referred to as {\em QED deconvolution}, \footnote{The term `deconvolution' is not quite adequate -- operationally it is just a fitting procedure -- but is kept for historical reasons.} is an essential part of the definition or construction of the EWPOs.
+Separating the QED part from the higher-order EW part consistently and systematically is an important and delicate issue, especially at higher orders, and we shall come back to it later on.

-Note that for some processes the of low angle Bhabha process used for the measurement of luminosity, $Z\gamma$ production for $s^{1/2}>M_Z$ (radiative return) above Z peak or production of W pairs, the technique of EWPOs including QED deconvolution could not be used and data were compared directly with the Monte Carlo programs (BHLUMI, KORALW etc.), mainly because of more complicated dependence of QED effects on the event selection criteria (experimental cut-offs).
+Note that, for some processes of the low-angle Bhabha process used for the measurement of luminosity, Z$\gamma$ production for $s^{1/2}>M_\mathrm{Z}$ (radiative return) above the Z peak or production of W pairs, the technique of EWPOs including QED deconvolution could not be used and data were compared directly using Monte Carlo programs (\bhlumi{}, KORALW, \etc), mainly because of the more complicated dependence of QED effects on the event selection criteria (experimental cut-offs).

-Before addressing the challenge of constructing EWPOs at the very high precision level of FCC-ee, we are going to summarize briefly on the definition and the use of the EWPOs in LEP data analysis.
+Before addressing the challenge of constructing EWPOs at the very high precision level of the FCC-ee, we are going to summarize, briefly, the definition and use of the EWPOs in LEP data analysis.